MrChrisWeinert/CherryTreeGitSync/README.md

 **OK, I'm sold.
 What do I have to do?**
 1) Create/initialize your private git repo where you'll store your CherryTree files.
 2) Copy "[launcher.sh](https://raw.githubusercontent.com/MrChrisWeinert/CherryTreeGitSync/master/launcher.sh)" to your newly-created git repo.
+3) Create an alias/shortcut, depending on your OS.

 >**On Linux**:
 >Make the launcher executable: `chmod +x launcher.sh`